Master in European and International Law (LL.M.)

 Regarding job opportunities after the program, the Europa-Institut connects you with the European institutions and different law firms, and also has a network of alumni that can advise you on future job opportunities.

-The Europa-Institut staff is incredibly helpful and provides academic assistance even before the program started, and always puts all their effort to make us feel at home.
+The Europa-Institut staff is incredibly helpful and provides academic assistance even before the program starts, and always puts all their effort to make us feel at home.

 To sum it up, I can only recommend applying for the Master´s program at the Europa-Institut!
 More information on the program can be found here: